Milena Králíčková

-Milena Králíčková (born 4 February 1972) is a Czech physician and university professor, specializing in histology and embryology.
-Since February 2022, she has served as the Rector of Charles University in Prague, Czech Republic, making her the first woman to hold this position.
+Milena Králíčková (born 4 February 1972) is a Czech medical doctor and university professor, specializing in histology and embryology.
+From February 2022 to January 2026, she served as the Rector of Charles University in Prague, Czech Republic, making her the first woman to hold this position.

+Biography

 She completed her medical degree at the Faculty of Medicine in Plzeň, Charles University, and received her doctoral degree in anatomy, histology and embryology.
 As part of her postgraduate studies, she completed a Fulbright fellowship at Harvard University.
 She has been leading the Department of Histology and Embryology at the Faculty of Medicine in Plzeň since 2011.
 From 2014 to 2022, she was the Vice-Rector for Education at Charles University.